dtipson/simple-favicon-spinner/README.md

 ```

 Todos:
-* disable for desktop Safari and all mobile browsers (no favicons, no point)
+* disable for all mobile browsers (no favicons, no point)
 * fix the gradient rotation
-* comes in one choice of colors
+* comes in one convienient choice of colors